ucc23/ucc/_pages/DBs_edits.md

 - ic 4451: The name corresponds to a galaxy even if the coordinates (260.2,-49.9) are not really close to the ones published (218.65, -36.285)

-There are 234 final entries, with one new entries added by this DB (VDBH_220, quite probably a duplicate of NGC 6322).
+There are 234 final entries, with one new entry added by this DB (VDBH_220, quite probably a duplicate of NGC 6322).